Estimated reading time: 5 minutes

 Just because it’s shiny doesn’t mean it’s safe.

-Once you’ve just spent a whack of money on a new machine, it’s easy to think it will come fully safeguarded out of the box.
+Once you’ve spent a significant amount of money on a new machine, it’s easy to think it will come fully safeguarded out of the box.
 And it might be!
 By some safety standards.
 The problem is that safety standards vary wildly by country of origin.
-One American-made piece of equipment could have many more safeguards than another from an identical manufacturer elsewhere.
+One American-made piece of equipment may have more safeguards than another from the same manufacturer elsewhere.
 And vice-versa.

-The application affects the guarding a machine requires as well.
-You need to thoroughly inspect a machine’s moving parts and what you will be using it for to ensure proper machine guarding before you put it into use.
+The application also affects the guarding that a machine requires.
+You need to thoroughly inspect a machine’s moving parts and determine what you will be using it for to ensure proper machine guarding before putting it into use.
 A drill press shield is standard outfitting for a drill press.
 But is that enough?

-OEM manufacturers can’t just hazard a guess at a machine’s purpose, the safety requirements of the country that it is being shipped to, and any specific clauses within that country’s safety standards.
-You must do your homework and specify your machine guarding requirements to your manufacturer or purchase and install them once you have the machine in your shop.
+OEM manufacturers can’t simply guess a machine’s purpose, the safety requirements of the country to which it is being shipped, and any specific clauses within that country’s safety standards.
+You must do your homework and specify your machine guarding requirements to your manufacturer, or purchase and install them once you have the machine in your shop.

 Safety standards are constantly evolving as we learn new techniques for guarding machines.